anza-xyz/agave/docs/src/validator/tvu.md

 ## TVU sockets

 Externally, TVU UDP receiver appears to bind to one port, typically 8002 UDP.
 Internally, TVU is actually bound with multiple sockets to improve kernel's handling of the packet queues.

 > **NOTE:** TPU sockets use similar logic

-It is setup so that a node can advertise one external ip/port for TVU.
- We're binding multiple sockets to the same port using SO_REUSEPORT:
+A node advertises one external ip/port for TVU while binding multiple sockets to that same port using SO_REUSEPORT:

 ```rust
 let (tvu_port, tvu_sockets) = multi_bind_in_range_with_config(